michaeluno/amazon-auto-links/readme.txt

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]

 = Supports All Amazon Associates Locales =
-Includes Germany, Japan, Italy, Spain, United Kingdom, United States, Canada, France, Australia, India, Mexico, Turkey, United Arab Emirates, Brazil and Singapore.
+Includes Germany, Japan, Italy, Spain, United Kingdom, United States, Canada, France, Australia, India, Mexico, Turkey, United Arab Emirates, Brazil, Singapore and Saudi Arabia.
 China is supported for the category unit type.

 = Works without JavaScript =
 Some visitors turn off JavaScript in their browsers for security reasons and most ads including Google Adsense will not show up to them.
 But this one works!